alex-sh-yau/VAE/README.md

 ## Next steps & things to try

-*   Generate decoded outputs for entire dataset, not just the test set
+*   Generate decoded outputs for entire dataset, not just the test  (Did on a previous iteration with different dataset - look within archive)
 *   Output the decoded price data to .csv
-*   Test generate .csv data with robust trading model for training to analyse its effects
+*   Test generated .csv data with robust trading model for training to analyse its effects

+*   Maximum Mean Discrepancy VAE: https://ermongroup.github.io/blog/a-tutorial-on-mmd-variational-autoencoders/
+*   Separate Encoder and Decoder into individual classes (might solve previous problem of trying to include model training within the same class)
+*   Combine VAE with GAN
+*   VAE with latent constraints (Basically VAE with CGAN): https://colab.research.google.com/notebooks/latent_constraints/latentconstraints.ipynb
 *   Sinkhorn Autoencoder (?)
-*   Separate Encoder and Decoder into individual classes (might solve previous problem of trying to include model training within the same class)
-*   VAE with latent constraints: https://colab.research.google.com/notebooks/latent_constraints/latentconstraints.ipynb

 *   CNN implementation: use pictures of price charts, map output price charts to real price values
 *   RNN implementation: Use GRU and compare results with LSTM